Choose a tab above to find words that begin with that letter.

 crossed over

-(also "crossing the line, across the line") when the hands have moved the club over the plane on the bacskwing (especially at the top of the swing)
+(also "crossing the line, across the line") when the arms/hands have moved the club over, or above, the plane on the bacskwing (especially at the top of the swing)

 Example: John's club was crossed over/across the line/crossing the line at the top of his swing.